 Ready to kick things off with a positive touch that will engage your attendees and keep things productive?
 Try sharing your big wins.

-These big wins can create lots of energy and give you the opportunity to recognize the contributions of your team members.
+These big wins can create lots of energy and give you the opportunity to recognize the contributions of your sales reps.
 Here are some ideas of the types of news you might want to share here:

 - One of your salespeople closed a particularly big deal.